alshell7/mitm-perk-quiz/README.md

 -   Watch the screen of your PC, serving you with answers, the moment quiz begins.

--   Seamlessly tap the answers.
+-   Seamlessly tap the answers!.

--   Buy a power bank for me soon ha ha :joy:

 Hope you felt cozy with the steps.
 I’d be grateful if I were too let know with different approach than this.

-Do fork me.
 Have a nice perk time :boom: